Navigating Christmas After Separation: A Guide for Parents

 ❌ Assuming your usual contact pattern automatically applies

-❌ Pressuring your child to choose
+❌ Pressuring your child to choose between parents

 ❌ Making last-minute changes